sandarutharuneth/midjourney-bot/README.md

 - Paste the Key on `config.json`

 Allow all Intents
-- Visit Disocrd devloper portal and turn on all the intents
+- Visit Discord devloper portal and turn on all the intents

 Install dependencies
 ```sh